adam0306/personal/interview/presentation.md

 ### Experience (Chronologically)

 * General Dynamics Information Technology
-    * Systems Administrator for two office locations
+    * Systems Administrator for two locations.
     * It was a general understanding that if the item had wires within it, I worked on it
-    * VMware Virtualization, Linux Administration (RedHat and Ubuntu), Network Administration, Facilities Management, and Asset Management
 * Lockheed Martin
     * I had the opportunity to work on fighter jets while living at the beach.
 Enough said
 * SouthernLinc Wireless
-    * Work with teams across the organization in implementation, knowledge transfer, and support of security tools
-    * Member of Windows/Linux/VMware admin team supporting the LTE project
+    * Supported the implementation of the LTE project.
 * Warren Averett
-    * Assigned a group of clients to support and build relationships with
-    * Help design
-    * Implementation of Firewalls and network devices
+    * Supported assigned customers and cultivated those relationships.
     * Mentor junior colleagues
 * Blue Cross & Blue Shield of Alabama
-    * Lead CyberArk Vault Admin
+    * Lead CyberArk Administrator along with automation of everything possible.
     * Educate other teams on automation tools and techniques utilizing CyberArk
     * Serve as a problem solver to devise solutions to problems within the organization

 ### Skills

-* VMware
-* CyberArk
+* Virtualization Administration
-* Linux
+* Linux Administration
-* Active Directory
-* Backups (Veeam NetBackup)
-* Palo Alto Firewalls
-* Ubiquiti
-* Lancope/Stealthwatch
-* Vuln management (McAfee/Intel Foundstone)
-* Constant networking
-* Sys Admin
-* Windows
+* Windows Administration
-* Rewriting PSM Monitor tool from Python using Docker into Golang https://github.com/adam0306/PSM-Monitor
-* PowerShell/PowerCLI
-* Virtualization
+* CyberArk Administration
-* Storage
+* Network Administration
-* Security Tool Implementation
+* Security Engineer
-* RestAPI
-* Ansible Tower
+* Automation

-### You Have Failed

-Port Channel
+* Networking with people

+### A Story of Two Switches Not Connecting.

+* Will they ever connect?
+* What was wrong?
+* What did I learn from this mistake?

 ![alt text](./everything.gif)

-### When you win

-VMware Introduction?

-Charlie Sheen
+### Two Servers on One Piece of Hardware

+* How will the future look?
+* Saved costs?
+* Faster time to operation.
+* Looking ahead what happened?

 ![alt text](./winning.gif)
 # Staying Current